Bank of England rummages in tool box for new options after Brexit

-LONDON (Reuters) - As the Bank of England faces its biggest challenge since the global financial crisis, it may have to get creative about how to stimulate the economy after Britain's voted to leave the European Union, at a time when monetary policy is close to exhausted.
+LONDON, July 20 (Reuters) - As the Bank of England faces its biggest challenge since the global financial crisis, it may have to get creative about how to stimulate the economy after Britain's voted to leave the Europan Union, at a time when monetary policy is close to exhausted.

 The central bank has said it may announce a package of measures to supplement an interest rate cut that is expected next month.